ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 ..
 Note:: Chipyard can also run on systems without a Conda installation.
 However, users on these systems must manually install toolchains and dependencies.

-First Chipyard requires there to be Conda installed on the system.
+First, Chipyard requires Conda to be installed on the system.
 Please refer to the `Conda installation instructions <https://github.com/conda-forge/miniforge/#download>`__ on how to install Conda with the **Miniforge** installer.
 Afterwards, verify that Conda is a sufficient version (we test on version 4.12.0 but higher is most likely fine).